Recent publications & awards

 applied arts.png

-Founder and CEO Danielle Da Silva answers some questions about the creation of PWB, what we are working towards, and our plans for the future.
+Founder Danielle Khan Da Silva answers some questions about the creation of PWB, what we are working towards, and our plans for the future.

 “Photography and storytelling connects us to each other, and we need to be more connected to each other, to the land, to the beings on the land, and to address the problems we have created on this planet.
 We need to relearn the art of relationship, and to decolonize our thinking and behaviour.”
 Founder and CEO Danielle Da Silva shares some recent work and discusses the foundation of PWB.

-‘How to Use Your Camera for Impact’ Pierre T. Lambert interviews PWB’s CEO & Founder Danielle Da Silva
+‘How to Use Your Camera for Impact’ Pierre T. Lambert interviews PWB’s CEO & Founder Danielle Khan Da Silva

 Ron Wilson's photo, taken on assignment for SASOD Guyana, has been featured on the Washington Blade.
 Upwards of 200 people participated in the second annual Pride parade in the Guyanese capital of Georgetown on June 1.
 "This year’s Pride commemorations are taking place against the backdrop of efforts to decriminalize consensual same-sex sexual relations around the world."